uptimeumbrella/changelog/readme.md

 What's changed on [uptimeumbrella.com](https://uptimeumbrella.com)?

+#### 10/18/2016 - Increase timeout and retries

+In order to account for hiccups on the internet, we've bumped up the retry count to 2 retries and the timeout to 10 seconds.
+Previously we had the retry count set to 1 and the timeout set to 2 seconds which was a bit too ambitious.
+Now our users shouldn't get notifications when our ping microservice has to take the long road from server to server.

 #### 10/11/2016 - Fix a phone number validation bug

 We fixed a bug that caused phone number validations to not work correctly.